adamsol/Pyxell/docs/why-pyxell.md

 Pyxell allows modifying global variables inside functions by default.
-Python's requirement of using `global` keyword is most probably not what programmers coming from other languages expect, and it also not completely consistent, since mutable global objects can be always mutated anyway.
+Python's requirement of using `global` keyword is most probably not what programmers coming from other languages expect, and it's also not completely consistent, since mutable global objects can be always mutated anyway.

 ### Methods instead of global functions